MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 Linux
 `````

-Ensure Java 8 is installed.
+Ensure Java 11 is installed.
 On Ubuntu:

 .. code-block:: bash

-   sudo add-apt-repository ppa:webupd8team/java
    sudo apt-get update
-   sudo apt-get install oracle-java8-installer
+   sudo apt-get install openjdk-11-jdk-headless

-Once installed, run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or
+Once installed, double check that ``java --version`` returns Java 11.
+Then run :code:`pgdb install /path/to/where/you/want/data/to/be/stored`, or
 :code:`pgdb install` to save data in the default directory.

 Once you have installed PolyglotDB, to start it run :code:`pgdb start`.